enjalot/wwsd/README.md

 * View each data file in a text editor.
 * Copy each data file into [geojson.io](http://geojson.io)
 * [Inspect the TopoJSON](http://blockbuilder.org/enjalot/63d06e2ccadad0cb30dc5f920efd1cdf).
 * Open the console.
-Poke around the loaded TopoJSON and GeoJSON data to see how its structured.
+Poke around the loaded GeoJSON data to see how its structured.
 You can treat a FeatureCollection almost like any other array of objects you visualize with d3.
 *  [Preview the TopoJSON](http://blockbuilder.org/enjalot/fe2a8ee0ad59a58ce295f035419d9e63).